r3wald/espurna-wiki/OTA-flashing-of-virgin-Itead-Sonoff-devices.md

 # Tested devices and firmware

 This method is compatible _only_ to Itead Sonoff devices, and only those running firmware _up until 1.60_.
 If your device arrived with newer firmware, process will not work, so you might need to downgrade using eWeLink.
+This method will also not (and never) work on non Itead Sonoff devices or Itead Sonoff devices that don't have "pairing" mode.

 Tested devices: